Thiomargarita namibiensis: Occurrence

 Since the Thiomargarita namibiensis are immobile, they are unable to seek a more ideal environment when sulfide and nitrate levels are low in this environment.
 They simply remain in position and wait for levels to increase once again so that they can undergo respiration and other processes.
 This is possible because T. namibiensis have the ability to store large supplies of sulfur and nitrate.
 The organism also has a direct impact on its environment.
 Apatite, a mineral high in phosphorite, is correlated with the abundance of T. namibiensis through phosphogenesis.
 Internal polyphosphate and nitrate are used as external electron acceptors in the presence of acetate, releasing enough phosphate to cause precipitation.
 While the amount directly created by T. namibiensis cannot be calculated, it is a significant contribution to the large amounts of hydroxyapatite in solid-phase shelf sediment.
 The Mexican strain was primarily found in the top centimeter of sediment sampled from cold seeps in the Gulf of Mexico.
-The top 3cm of sediment from the Gulf of Mexico locations contained sulfide concentrations of 200-1900 μM.
+The top 3 cm of sediment from the Gulf of Mexico locations contained sulfide concentrations of 200-1900 μM.